-Modelica C
+Modelica С

 Input Output

 Real double double

 Integer int int

 Boolean int int

 String const char const char

 Enumeration type int int

 An exception is made when the argument is of the form size(..., ...).
-In this case the corresponding C-type is size_t.
+In this case the corresponding C-type is $size_t$.

 Strings are NUL-terminated (i.e., terminated by '\0') to facilitate calling of C functions.
-When returning a non-literal string, the memory for this string can be allocated with function ModelicaAllocateString (see Section 12.9.6) [It is not suitable to use malloc, because a Modelica simulation environment may have its own allocation scheme, e.g., a special stack for local variables of a function].
+When returning a nonliteral string, the memory for this string must be allocated with function ModelicaAllocateString (see Section 12.9.6) [It is not suitable to use malloc, because a Modelica simulation environment may have its own allocation scheme, e.g., a special stack for local variables of a function].
 After return of the external function, the Modelica environment is responsible for the memory allocated with ModelicaAllocateString (e.g., to free this memory, when appropriate).
 It is not allowed to access memory that was allocated with ModelicaAllocateString in a previous call of this external function.
+[Memory that is not passed to the Modelica simulation environment, such as memory that is freed before leaving the function, or in an ExternalObject, see section 12.9.7, should be allocated with the standard C-mechanisms, like calloc(...)].